mozilla-services/hindsight/docs/configuration.md

 * **io_lua_path** - path used by the input and output plugins to look for Lua modules
 * **io_lua_cpath** - path used by the input and output plugins to look for Lua C modules
 * **max_message_size** - maximum size of a valid message (bytes, default 64KiB)
+* **backpressure** - delta between the writer queue file and the slowest reader, when exceeded backpressure is applied  (message injection will be slowed) until the writer and reader are both on the same file (count, default 0 (no backpressure)) e.g. backpressure = 10 [writer = 100.log, slowest reader = 89.log, delta = 11]

 ```lua
 output_path             = "hs_output"